 |Report||2||M||20||5 problem sheets, equally weighted to 4% each.|

 Assessment Rationale And Relationship

-The examination provides the opportunity for the student to demonstrate their understanding of the lecture course material.
-The report enables students to demonstrate knowledge of the application of materials in technology.
+The examination and problem solving exercises provide the opportunity for the student to demonstrate their understanding of the lecture course material.